Microsoft Surface Duo or Samsung Galaxy Fold?

 Foldable phones versus dual-screen devices that have a seam down the middle.
 Any way you bend it, phones that fold in half are touted as our mobile future.
-Microsoft's take on the doubled-screen device, the Android-based Surface Duo, is the first formidable challenge we've seen to phones with folding displays like the Galaxy Fold and the upcoming foldable Motorola Razr phone.
+Microsoft's take on the doubled-screen device, the Android-based Surface Duo (no, not a Windows phone) is the first formidable challenge we've seen to phones with folding displays like the Galaxy Fold and the upcoming foldable Motorola Razr phone.

+Read more: Every new Microsoft product announced at the 2019 Surface event

 The question now isn't whether large-screen devices you open and close are coming.
 It's which design will prove most useful -- one big screen that bends in half, or two separate displays, one on either side of a hinge.